Game Theoretic Semi-Distributed D2D Resource Allocation Underlaying an LTE Network: Introduction

 \subsection{Motivation}

-Most of the previous works on D2D resource allocation assume perfect channel state information (CSI) \cite{a}-\cite{c}.
-This implies that the base station (BS) as a central resource allocation unit has knowledge of all the channel gains among the different communicating entities from which the BS can determine the achievable rates of all the communication links in order to design an optimal resource allocation algorithm that is centralized.
-The channel gain from a CU to the BS and from a D2D transmitter to the BS are known because every user equipment (UE) transmits its channel quality indicator (CQI) to the BS either periodically or aperiodically \cite{d}.
-However, it is difficult for the BS to determine the CQI between a D2D pair and that between a CU and a D2D receiver.
-For a fast fading channel, even if these channel gains are known, conveying them to the BS in every time slot requires significant control overhead and power.
-When some of the channel gains are not known at the BS, it is known as partial CSI.
-Thus, partial CSI is a limiting factor to the BS's resource allocation capability which makes this a challenging problem. \\ With partial CSI, resource allocation problems are generally modeled game theoretically and distributed resource allocation algorithms are designed for each UE.
-As compared to a centralized system in which the decisions are taken by the BS, they are now taken by the UEs through a distributed learning algorithm so as to achieve a certain network objective.
-This reduces the computational load at the BS as some of the computations are done by the UEs themselves.
-These systems are generally modeled as non-cooperative in which players take actions to enhance their own utilities.
-The resulting Nash equilibrium solution sometimes fails to achieve a socially optimum solution since the best response of every player may not maximize the social utility.
-The inefficiency of the Nash equilibrium is highlighted by the well acknowledged econometric principle, ``\textit{Tragedy of the Commons}", named after the celebrated work of Hardin \cite{e} and can be quantified through the price of anarchy.
+Most of the previous works on D2D resource allocation underlaying an LTE network assume that the BS as a central resource allocation unit has knowledge of all the channel gains among the different communicating entities from which the BS can determine the achievable rates of all the communication links in order to design a centralized resource allocation algorithm \cite{a}-\cite{c}.
+The channel gains between a CU and the BS and a D2D transmitter and the BS are known because every user equipment (UE) transmits its channel quality indicator (CQI) to the BS either periodically or aperiodically \cite{d}.
+However, it is difficult for the BS to acquire the D2D receiver CQI, i.e. the CQI between a D2D transmitter and a receiver in a pair and that between a CU and a D2D receiver because the cardinality of these channel gains is large.
+It is equal to the number of CUs times the D2D receivers plus the number of D2D pairs.
+For a fast fading channel, even if these channel gains are known through some technique, conveying them to the BS in every time slot requires significant control overhead and power.
+When these channel gains are not known at the BS, it is a limiting factor to the BS's resource allocation capability.
+This makes D2D resource allocation a challenging problem. \\ With this difficulty, D2D resource allocation problems are generally modeled game theoretically and distributed or semi-distributed resource allocation algorithms are designed for each UE to achieve a certain network objective.
+As compared to a centralized algorithm in which the decisions are taken by the BS, in a distributed algorithm they are taken by the UEs and in a semi-distributed algorithm they are taken by both the UEs and the BS.
+This reduces the computational load at the BS considerably as some of the computations are done by the UEs themselves.
+The resulting Nash equilibrium solution sometimes fails to achieve a Pareto optimum solution since the best response of every player may not maximize the social utility, i.e., the sum of utilities of all the players.
+A Pareto optimum allocation \cite{e}, \cite{f} is a benevolent allocation in which it is not possible to reallocate resources to make someone better off without making someone worse off and which also maximizes the social utility which a Nash equlibrium may not be able to.
+The inefficiency of the Nash equilibrium can be quantified through the price of anarchy \cite{g1}.
+Some different forms of equilibria like potential function maximizers \cite{g} and coarse correlated equilibria \cite{h}, \cite{i} have also been investigated which gives better behaviour than the Nash equilibrium.